pysel/uniliquid-hook/README.md

 - [X] Adapt the contract for tokens with different decimals.
 - [ ] Add support for exact out swaps.
 - [ ] Add support for single-asset redeem.
+- [ ] Refactor the code so that there is no need to provide sender address as hook data (swap deltas).